Sumindar/WatsonVRandNodeRed/README.md

 ![](img/nrurlcopy.png)

 15. You will be landed on a page that looks something like this.
-Select an image from web or select one of the images from the ui, copy the image location or image address and paste it in the textbox below.
+Select an image from web or select one of the images from the ui, copy the image location or ``image address`` and paste it in the text box below.

 ![](img/output01.png)

-16. Click on analyze and you will see the image recognised by watson and also the calorie details in the food image.
+16. Click on ``Analyze`` and you will see the image recognised by watson and also the calorie details in the food image.

 ![](img/output02.png)

 ### Congragulations!!
-You have now completed a minilab, finish the task below and meet us at Novus Launch to grab IBM Swag kits.
+You have now completed a minilab on Watson Visual Recognition and Node Red Starter Kit on IBM Cloud, finish the task below and meet us at Novus Launch to grab IBM Swag kits.

 ## Task:
 1. Add on top of the node red application that you have created.